 If you’ve been stung in the past by candidates who didn’t match up to their CV, it makes sense to ensure your recruitment process is as robust as possible – whether that includes social media or not is up to you.
 Ultimately, while sites like Facebook and LinkedIn can be great recruitment tools, you should take care not to become over-reliant on social media – and take the information you find with a pinch of salt.

-If you’re in the process of recruitment, worried about a pre-employment claim, or in need of advice about any part of the process, contact our team of qualified Employment Law Advisers on 0345 226 8393.
-We can help with compiling job descriptions, updating Contracts of Employment, creating Staff Handbooks and reviewing your existing policies and procedure, plus any other employment matters.
+If you’re in the process of recruitment, worried about a pre-employment claim, or in need of advice about any part of the process, lean on our qualified Employment Law specialists for expert guidance.
+Our experienced team can help with compiling job descriptions, updating Contracts of Employment, creating best-practice Employee Handbooks and reviewing your existing policies and procedure, plus any other employment matters.